sani-coop/edx-documentation/en_us/shared/exercises_tools/text_input.rst

   state in terms of land area, it is actually the second largest of the 50 U.S. states, containing 261,797 square miles.}}

-Customize Feedback Labels in the Advanced Editor
+Customize a Feedback Label in the Advanced Editor
 *************************************************

 In the advanced editor, you configure custom feedback labels with the following